a10networks/thunder-observability-agent/README.md

 	  Additionally, logs can also be sent to any AWS, Azure, or VMware platforms.

 	- Manages the data collection, processing, aggregation, and publishing internally.
-	- Provides multitasking capabilities to collect and process multiple Thunder instances simultaneously.
+	- Provides multitasking capabilities to collect and process multiple Thunder instances and its partitions simultaneously.
+Default it collects from shared partition.
 	- Installs on any orchestration platform such as public cloud compute instances, private cloud physical or virtual machines, 	hypervisor VMs, and on-premise physical hardware and is self-driven.
 	- Supports Linux, CentOS, and Ubuntu platforms as a Python Plugin installation package and Docker containerization.
 	- Supports single or multiple Thunder instances.